gabydd/face/CONTRIBUTING.md

 2. Download git from <https://git-scm.com/download/win>
 3. Open the exe file that downloads when you open the site
 4. Click next till you get to this screen:

 ![Git installer text editor choose screen](/static/choose_text_editor.png)

-5. Choose a text editor other then vim, there are many options, visual studio code or notepad++ are good choices
+5. Choose a text editor other then vim, there are many options, but nano, visual studio code or notepad++(you will need to download these separately first at <https://code.visualstudio.com/download>, <https://notepad-plus-plus.org/downloads> respectively) are good choices

 ## Git Setup

-1. When you download git it will download something called git-bash open it
+1. When you download git it will download something called git-bash open it (search for it in the search bar)
 2. First set up your details with:

 ```console